-If 2 is not a zero-divisor in $R$ then we call an $R$-lattice $M$ \emph{even} if $\lambda^{2}$ is even (i.e., divisible by 2 in $R$) for every $\lambda \in M$.
-In particular, if $2 \in R^{*}$ (the group of invertible elements in $R$) then every $R$-lattice is even.
-Clearly, if $S$ contains $R$ and 2 is not a zero-divisor in $S$ as well then $M_{S}$ is an even $S$-lattice.
-For any even lattice $M$ the map $q:\lambda\mapsto\frac{\lambda^{2}}{2}$ is a well-defined quadratic form on $M$, and if $R$ is an integral domain then it can be extended to $M^{*}$, giving a $\mathbb{K}/R$-valued quadratic form on $D_{M}$.
-For $R=\mathbb{Z}$ this makes $D_{M}$ a finite quadratic module in the language of \cite{[Str]} and a discriminant form in the language of \cite{[Sche]}.
-We note that if $R$ is the ring of integers in a global field $\mathbb{K}$ then an $R$-lattice $M$ is even if and only if $M_{v}$ is even for every place $v$ of $\mathbb{K}$, i.e., if and only if $M_{v}$ is even for any place $v$ lying over 2.
+An $R$-lattice $M$ is called \emph{even} if 2 divides $\lambda^{2}$ for every $\lambda \in M$.
+This is always the case if $2 \in R^{*}$.
+If $M$ is even then so is $M_{S}$ for every integral domain $S$ containing $R$.
+This is a local property: If $\mathbb{K}$ is a global field and $R$ is its ring of integers then an $R$-lattice $M$ is even if and only if $M_{v}$ is even for every place $v$ of $\mathbb{K}$ (namely for every $v$ which lies over 2).
+If $M$ is even then $q:\lambda\mapsto\frac{\lambda^{2}}{2}$ is an $R$-valued quadratic form on $M$, which gives rise to a $\mathbb{K}/R$-valued quadratic form on $D_{M}$ (if $R=\mathbb{Z}$ then this makes $D_{M}$ a finite quadratic module in the language of \cite{[Str]} and a discriminant form in the language of \cite{[Sche]}).
 A lattice which is not even will be called \emph{odd}.